stryan/materia/docs/markdown/index.md

 ## Installation

-Install a [Github release](https://github.com/stryan/materia) or pull the container `podman pull ghcr.io/stryan/materia` and you're set.
+Install a [release off Github](https://github.com/stryan/materia/releases/latest) or pull the container `podman pull ghcr.io/stryan/materia` onto the target node and you're set.

 See the [Quickstart](quickstart.md) to get started.